0xk-h/Hunter-lab/README.md

 Most projects are self-contained, but depending on the folder:

-- React: `npm install && npm start`
+- React: `npm install && npm run dev`
 - Vanilla: Open `index.html` directly

 ---